 A landscape plan or detailed description of the plans and provisions for landscaping and grading.

 Prohibitions.
-Without prior written permission of the Board and regardless of whether any response from the Association is timely received or not related to a request for remodeling approval, none of the following shall occur at any time: (1) any use of the any roadways for staging, storage, assembly, or construction, (2) any nuisance as established by law or by the Governing Documents, (3) any blocking of the roadways by vehicles, materials, or persons, (4) any failure of the Owner or any contractor, subcontractor or other agent of the Owner to keep a construction site in a neat, tidy and safe condition.
+Without prior written permission of the Board and regardless of whether any response from the Association is timely received or not related to a request for remodeling approval, none of the following shall occur at any time: (1) any use of the any roads for staging, storage, assembly, or construction, (2) any nuisance as established by law or by the Governing Documents, (3) any blocking of the roads by vehicles, materials, or persons, (4) any failure of the Owner or any contractor, subcontractor or other agent of the Owner to keep a construction site in a neat, tidy and safe condition.

 Failure of ARC to Act.
 If the ARC shall fail to respond within sixty (60) days to any written request submitted to it, such request shall be deemed to have been approved as submitted (subject to subparagraph (b) above), and no further action shall be required.